MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-r2dbc-with-azure-mysql.md

 > [!NOTE]
 > We use the `jq` utility, which is installed by default on [Azure Shell](https://shell.azure.com/), in order to display JSON data and make it more readable.
-> If you don't like that utility, you can safely remove the `| jq` part of all the commands we will use.
+> If you don't like that utility, you can safely remove the `| jq` part of all the commands we'll use.

 ## Create an Azure Database for MySQL